Music Policy Forum

 Session 3: Not Your Parents' Music Industry

 Future music ecosystems can’t be imposed by older generations; they have to reflect the values and passions of emerging artists, entrepreneurs, music workers and fans.
 Current college aged students are the first generation to come of age with smartphones and streaming including global distribution with the click of a finger and the entire history of recorded music available on demand in their pocket.
 Organizations like the Vera Project, Totem Star and Youth on Record are creating pathways for young creatives to move into leadership roles in music.
-The Campfire Music Foundation is pushing to create a more equitable streaming marketplace.
 The challenge for older generations is to avoid the temptation of building new models that replicate the flawed structures of the past, while the challenge for younger generations is to embrace the spirit of community and collaboration that undergirded many historic musical movements and alternative economies.
 In this session, we will hear a variety of perspectives on expanding our imagination about the future of music.

 Mayyadda